Updated December 2022

 Environmental issues: soil, water, and visual

-- What steps will be taken to ensure protection of the environment and the least amount of impact on it?
+- What steps will be taken to protect the environment and have the least effect?

 - How will the soil quality be protected?